Reflection IV

 Later that day, when it was time to eat, Rushan Abbas probably saw that I still wasn't socialized and integrated into the friend groups with other Uyghur youngsters, so she invited me to eat at her table.
 After sitting next to her, I do not remember anymore who else filled the table, but I am guessing Abdulhakim Idris was also there.
 All I remember clearly was that there was one spot empty in front of me, to which Dolkun Isa sat.
 This was not intentional of him, because it was natural for him to sit at the table with Rushan Abbas and Abdulhakim Idris.
 The only spot left happened to be the seat in front of me.
 He was very tense and could barely hold eye contact with me.
 I am guessing he felt the pressure to engage in a small discussion with me.
 "Welcome to the advocacy program.
 Good luck.
 Yes."

 It would have been very weird if he didn't speak to me at all.
 That would have made it very obvious that there was something wrong between us.
 I am someone who doesn’t have a problem holding eye contact with people.
 At that moment, I admit I was observing him just to make him even more uncomfortable.
 Looking at him I felt he was very uncomfortable.
 I realized how weak of a person he was.
-A scared man that only speaks like a 'big boy' behind the screen.
+A scared man who can only disrespect me behind the screen.
 After we finished eating, I was glad I didn't see him again anymore.

 That day, or one of these days in Berlin, I also saw Zumretay Erkin for the first time in real life.
 I was very surprised and happy to see her.
 As a woman myself, who advocates for Uyghur Human Rights, I expected to have at least a small discussion with a brilliant women's rights activist like her.
 When she saw me, she was very distant, and I told myself it must have been because she was very busy and concentrated.
 I still found it weird, but I let it slide.
 I guess we don't owe each other something, even though I believe we could have a nice chat now that we saw each other in real life and sat close to each other in the same room.
 This was my thought about her until she participated in Dolkun Isa's intimidation tactics against me in March 2024, together with Omer Kanat, before the NOTUS report was published.
 Then, I realized my instinct about her not-so-friendly side was real.
 I was the one who chose to manipulate myself into believing she was an incredible woman who was just too busy to say 'hi' properly.
 I still appreciate her hard work in advocating women's rights and Uyghur's awareness in general.
 It is just my opinion: she can’t be a genuine feminist.